dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 A pattern always appears in the context of some value expression that it is being matched against.
 In a switch statement or expression, the value expression is the value being switched on.
-In a variable declaration, the value is the
+In an if-case statement, the value is the result of the expression to the right of the `=`.
+In a variable declaration, the value is the initializer:
-initializer:

 ```dart
 var (a, b) = (1, 2);